yoga-poses-for-anti-aging

 How to Do It:

-• Lie on your back with your legs extended and arms at your sides.
+• Lay on your back with arms by your side and legs extended.

-• Slide your hands under your hips, palms down.
+• Place your hands underneath your hips, with palms down.

-• Press your forearms and elbows into the floor and lift your chest towards the ceiling.
+• Press your forearms and elbows down into the ground, and lift your chest up toward the ceiling.

 • Tilt your head back and rest the crown of your head on the floor.